IOMirea/iomirea-console/README.md

 ### Requirements
 This has been tested on Windows (10) and Linux (Raspbian) with Node.js v10.15.3 installed.
+Travis CI compiles every commit and pull request on Node.js v9, v10 and v11 to check if it's working.
 Although it should work on old versions it is recommended to use LTS.

 ### Installation and Setup